 Senoia home prices are not only among the most expensive in Georgia, but Senoia real estate also consistently ranks among the most expensive in America.

-Senoia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Senoia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Senoia is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Senoia who work in management occupations (16.64%), sales jobs (13.61%), and business and financial occupations (9.40%).

 Also of interest is that Senoia has more people living here who work in computers and math than 95% of the places in the US.